 Prior to starting the first clinical course, students must have recently (within previous 24 months) completed MST 1181 Nurse Aide Training course or have current credentials as a State Tested Nurse's Aide (STNA).
 In certain instances, the student can meet the STNA requirement in another manner.

-All students are encouraged to contact their nursing advisor each semester prior to registering for courses.
+All students are encouraged to contact their general academic or nursing advisor each semester prior to registering for courses.

 Do Students Need to Meet any Additional Requirements While on the List?

 To be considered for entry into the Practical Nursing program, students must have at least an overall Clark State GPA of 2.0 or greater as well as a 2.0 GPA for the courses in the nursing curriculum.
 Students who do not have a 2.0, will be removed from the list.
 After repeating whatever class(es) they need to bring their grade point average up to at least a 2.0, they must then re-petition to place their name on the list.

 Do Courses Have to be Completed in a Certain Time Period to Meet Program Requirements?

 Some courses must have been completed recently in order to meet program entry, progression and graduation requirements.
 Other courses are acceptable regardless of when completed.
 The courses that must be completed within a designated time period are: